itaywe1998/EcoEvolution/Code_Diary.md

 As for understanding the approximations, those are fairly simple - assymetric aprox is just e2 = 0.
 Test particle approx is m2--> 0.
 Some configurations of the full set I have can get close to these limits' but not all of them.
 That is why Fig18 was my main proof for eqaution validity, in addition for a second review line-by-line.
 The -5 return code error was avioded with big masses as I rewrote C3 calculation such that no elemnt will exceed e300.
 (Namely, changing m^8 to m^7 * m3 in the C3 calculation line).

+Next step is take any kozai profile, and lower the genetics.
+Even though I have a bountiful of kozai profiles, even the most simple of them all (2 cycles over 1e8 yrs) is failing and succeeding with very exagerated vbars (1e-3 vs 1e-5).
+Tolerances helped a little to lower calc times (down to 3 min with 1e-8) but it still much longer than in the past.
+What is the reason I am not sure.
+Plus, the deriative is the one failing the population, not the shape of the profile, and so it is not very interesting because there is no periodicity in the failure.
+Then again, maybe it was never so, but just a barrier deriative.

+21-22.01.24
+For comparison, the ecoevo_main.R from original directory is still running on 20 sec scale of time.
+At first I thougth the difference is th timespan, so kozai also produced new prifles in 1e6 instead of 1e9 years.
+Then deriatives were lowered since code -1 kept happening and no ode was solved yet in the old-new t profiles.
+Notably, I dicovered that in nearly circular orbits, the oscilations are well sinusiadal (good point to interface with past runs) and not rising in eccentricity with offset.
+Jupiter mass\distance  controls the frequency and i1 controls the max e1 and T accordingly.
+This way the "large" vs "small" adaptaiton time is quite straight forward constructed,see examples in kozai_parameters.

+v2e-03_d1e-05idLargeAdaptTimeMildAlive13844_FAILED is a very intersting output.
+First of all it represents runs that did not actually failed but only after tE, which is a phenomenon I still do not know the reason for and how to avoid it.
+In peak tempratures the polar population is reduced to almost below threshold and survives the extreme.
+In later periods the distribution is already fairly sparse and so the middle and eqautorian populations can benefit from the climate change once established.
+In this output specifically the dbar was small enough so dispersion wont happen too fast, but will eventually succeed.
+Still need to run the SmallAdaptTimeMild and see a big failure (real one), but since the timings arent solved for now, I will start to treat it as an actual complex computation, and so insert parrallelism to my cpp (using fork()), and see if runtimes get better.

 ```